BradleyData/CodeFundament/documentation/installation.md

   - Make any other configuration changes you want.
 The goal is to get you started quickly, not chain you to the provided code.
 Use as much or as little as you like.
 ### Prepare your local copy (once per computer per project)
 - Copy .env.template to .env and make any changes needed.
+- Copy any secrets/*.template files and make any changes needed.
 - Configure git with your username and email.
   - git config user.name "Your Name"
   - git config user.email "your@email.com" If you are using GitHub and have your email address set to be private, then you **must** use the email address they provide "SomethingRandom@users.noreply.github.com".